Gastro-oesophageal reflux symptoms

 Sore throat

-Sore throat or dry cough.
+Sore throat can also be due to reflux.
 This is caused by the acidic stomach contents irritating the throat.

-This is not a common symptom of reflux and usually happens only in severe cases.
+This is not a common symptom of reflux disease and usually happens only in severe cases.
 Bleeding in the oesophagus can cause vomiting of blood that is bright red or has the appearance of coffee grounds.
-This is also a serious symptom requiring medical attention.

 If you have any concerns or are experiencing some or all of the symptoms of gastro-oesophageal reflux disease, see your doctor.